MAAP-Project/ogc-app-pack-generator/README.md

 ```

 > [!NOTE]
-> This script only builds the CWL and not the Docker image.
-Users will have to update the Docker requirements in the generated CWL to point to an existing image.
+> If running this script outside of the GitHub action, it will only generate the CWL and not the Docker image.
+Users will have to update the Docker requirements in the generated CWL to point to an existing image if they wish to execute the workflow.

 ## Run CWL workflow
-Sample command to run a workflow.
+Sample command to execute a workflow.
 Be sure to provide any required inputs:

 `cwltool workflows/process.cwl --input_1 "input1" --input_2 "input2"`

 Inputs may also be provided as a YML file, for example:

 `cwltool workflows/process.cwl data/input.yml`

+See `data/input.yml` for a sample YML input file.